 The location for the new main depends on the locations of other underground utilities such as sewers, gas mains, electric and telephone lines.
 In some cases the new water main is installed in the same location as the existing water main.
 In these cases temporary bypass water main and services are installed to provide water to residents for the duration of the water main construction process.
 The temporary bypass pipe is disinfected, bacteriologically tested, and approved by the Monroe County Department of Public Health before the bypass pipe is placed into service.

-Water Main Extensions & Improvements 2013 Project
+Download the project area map for the Water Main Extensions and Improvements Project

 Name of Contractor

 This project will be performed by Villager Construction, Inc. with offices at 425 Old Macedon Center Rd., Fairport, NY 14450.

 - Notification letter will be delivered to each residence about 1 to 2 weeks before work is scheduled to commence.

 - All underground utilities will be marked-out.